Aedes japonicus

 S: ECDC – https://www.ecdc.europa.eu/en/disease-vectors/facts/mosquito-factsheets/aedes-japonicus (last access: 17 August 2024); UF/IFAS – https://entnemdept.ufl.edu/creatures/AQUATIC/aedes_japonicus.html (last access: 17 August 2024).

-CR: Aedes aegypti, chikungunya, culicine mosquito, dengue, mosquito, Stegomyia albopicta, Toxorhynchites rutilus, yellow fever, Zika virus, Zika virus disease.
+CR: Aedes aegypti, chikungunya, culicine mosquito, dengue, insect, mosquito, Stegomyia albopicta, Toxorhynchites rutilus, yellow fever, Zika virus, Zika virus disease.